Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 Fuel Pump and Fuel Filter Replacement Treatment.

-Considering that in my case the fuel pump and the fuel filter were on the underside of the generator, I saw and inspected that there were only 2 things I had to detach on the upper side of the generator:
+Considering that in my case the fuel pump and the fuel filter were on the underside of the power cell, I saw and inspected that there were only 2 things I had to detach on the upper side of the generator:

 The 2 wires that supplied power to the fuel pump.

-The actual output fuel line from the fuel pump to the input of the fuel cut-off valve that is inline with the carburetor of the generator.
+The actual output fuel line from the fuel pump to the input of the fuel cut-off valve that is inline with the carburetor of the alternator.

 So, the first thing I did was disconnect these 2 wires and this fuel line.